 - Please check with the transfer counselor in Admissions, email@example.com to see if any perquisites taken at other colleges will transfer to Northwest University.

-- All Nursing prerequisites will not likely be completed at the time of application in January, but they MUST be completed before starting the fall cohort.
+- All prerequisites MUST be completed before starting the fall cohort.

 The Chemistry, Anatomy and Physiology, and Microbiology courses must include a laboratory.
 Northwest University typically accepts as a substitute for SCIE 1213 and SCIE 1211, “College Chemistry II and Laboratory,” a biochemistry/organic chemistry class taken at another college if the student can document that it is the bio-organic chemistry course required by the respective college for admission into its own nursing program.